-A management buyout is a type of business acquisition where a business is acquired from its existing owners by its management team.
+A management buyout means a type of business acquisition where a business is acquired from its existing owners by its management team.
 When there is a management buyout, the management team takes full control of its business from its previous owner.

 An MBO transaction tends to happen when the firm’s previous owner chooses to retire or opt for new ventures.
 Its management team, who is well aware of the company, steps up as new owners to grow it.
 When an MBO purchase happens, the management team purchases everything related to business from the owner.